 |8||−0.981 ± j 0.195, −0.832 ± j 0.556, −0.556 ± j 0.832, −0.195 ± j 0.981|

-Turn to the first three sheets in our Filter Tool, you will see places where you can enter the poles of two, three, and four-pole filters.
+Turn to the Two-Pole LPF, Three-Pole LPF, and Four-Pole LPF sheets in our Filter Tool and you will see places where you can enter the poles of two, three, and four-pole filters.
 You specify a conjugate pair of poles by giving its real part and the absolute value of its imaginary part.
 You specify a solitary pole in the three-pole filter by giving its real part only.
 We provide a table of example pole sets for various filter functions.
-As you enter new pole values, the spreadsheet plots the amplitude response of your poles.
+As you enter new pole values, the Filter Tool plots the amplitude response of your poles.

 We implement each conjugate pair of poles with a single op-amp stage, as shown above.
 We can implement solitary poles with an RC network, or in another op-amp stage with a capacitor across its feedback resistor.
 This single-pole op-amp stage allows us to amplify and filter at the same time.
 With two op-amps we can implement a three-pole low-pass filter with amplification.
 In this circuit, you see a three-pole filter made out of two op-amps.
 It has a 10-MΩ input resistance with a 0.15-Hz high-pass filter, followed by a three-pole filter, and provides a total gain of 25.
 We implement the single pole with a capacitor across the first op-amp's feedback resistor.
 At high frequencies, the capacitor reduces the ×11 gain of the first op-amp stage to ×1.
 Ideally, the capacitor should reduce the gain to ×0, which it would if we arranged the op-amp as an inverting amplifier.
 But a reduction in gain from ×11 to ×1 is a good enough approximation for our filter to work well.